valaxy/timer/readme.md

+timer is tiny async utility, to seek a more powerful async tool, see [async](https://github.com/caolan/async)

+# Introduction
-Timer is a class that control a task to execute repeatedly.
+Timer is a async class that control a task to execute repeatedly.
 File timer.js is under CMD package, to see what is [CMD](https://github.com/seajs/seajs)

 # Example